 For goods of average price category, it is better to use 360° photos.
 Depending on the budget and complexity, one of two shooting options will work.

 First option.
 To create a 360° photo, you need to work around at least one axis, most often horizontal.
 In this case, the user can rotate the product on the monitor screen, scrolling left and right, but will not be able to see from above and below.
 For example, this option is suitable for a crib: the view from above is available on a classic picture in the gallery, and customers do not need to see the bottom part.
 The cost of a 360° photo on a single axis depends on the number of images: the more images there are, the clearer the product is shown and the more expensive the work is.
 At a very minimum, it is necessary to combine 24 photos, the quality however may not be that good.
-With 24 photos (which is a minimum acceptable for 360 photography), the quality will not be good, and the video itself will twitch.
+With 24 photos (which is a minimum acceptable for 360 photography in Toronto), the quality will not be good, and the video itself will twitch.

 For a more convenient viewing, you need to stitch at minimum 36 photos together.